awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

 # Maintaining a DB Instance<a name="USER_UpgradeDBInstance.Maintenance"></a>

 Periodically, Amazon RDS performs maintenance on Amazon RDS resources\.
-Maintenance most often involves updates to the DB instance's underlying operating system \(OS\) or database engine version\.
+Maintenance most often involves updates to the DB instance's underlying hardware, underlying operating system \(OS\), or database engine version\.
 Updates to the operating system most often occur for security issues and should be done as soon as possible\.

 Some maintenance items require that Amazon RDS take your DB instance offline for a short time\.
 Maintenance items that require a resource to be offline include required operating system or database patching\.
 Required patching is automatically scheduled only for patches that are related to security and instance reliability\.
 Such patching occurs infrequently \(typically once every few months\) and seldom requires more than a fraction of your maintenance window\.

 Deferred DB instance modifications that you have chosen not to apply immediately are applied during the maintenance window\.
 For example, you may choose to change the DB instance class or parameter group during the maintenance window\.
 For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 You can view whether a maintenance update is available for your DB instance by using the RDS console, the AWS CLI, or the Amazon RDS API\.
-If an update is available, it is indicated by the word **available** or **required** in the **Maintenance** column for the DB instance on the Amazon RDS console, as shown following\.
+If an update is available, it is indicated in the **Maintenance** column for the DB instance on the Amazon RDS console, as shown following\.

 ![\[Offline patch available\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/offlinepatchavailable.png)

+If no maintenance update is available for a DB instance, the column value is **none** for it\.

+If a maintenance update is available for a DB instance, the following column values are possible:
++ **required** – The maintenance action will be applied to the resource and can't be deferred\.
++ **available** – The maintenance action is available, but it will not be applied to the resource automatically\.
+You can apply it manually\.
++ **next window** – The maintenance action will be applied to the resource during the next maintenance window\.
++ **In progress** – The maintenance action is in the process of being applied to the resource\.

 If an update is available, you can take one of the actions:
-+ Defer the maintenance items\.
++ If the maintenance value is **next window**, defer the maintenance items by choosing **defer upgrade** from **Actions**\.
 + Apply the maintenance items immediately\.
 + Schedule the maintenance items to start during your next maintenance window\.
 + Take no action\.